-As a media outlet, organization or brand it takes effort to stand out in this noisy world of ours.
+As an organization or brand it takes effort to stand out in this noisy world of ours.
 You need to be bold and be seen.
-To have a purpose-driven message or socially-responsible cause.
-And to connect and move your audience.
+You need to connect with and move your audience.

 Visually storytelling – through both photo & film – is one of the most powerful ways to do that.

 These days almost anyone with enough clicks of a camera can capture beautiful imagery.
 My work is about the subtleties… exposing the unique in the seemingly ordinary; documenting the small moments that weave into a truly authentic & moving story; and capturing that with personality and emotion.

 This is the stuff that will set your media apart, that will make you profound, empowered and empowering.

 Be bold.
 Let's tell your unique story. >>

 Over the past 15 years, I’ve been at the forefront of visual storytelling, as a filmmaker & photographer, for National Geographic, the Washington Post, The New York Times, PBS, museums exhibits, nonprofits and NGOs.
 I’ve helped celebrate the progressive women of Rwanda and water relief aid efforts in impoverished nations, brought awareness to the importance of vaccines and educated the public about infectious diseases; I’ve crossed the Atlantic on an aircraft carrier, and come nose-to-snout with a whale shark.